itsmedeepak/Hacktoberfest-2022/CONTRIBUTING.md

    7. Create a Pull Request

-   8. Keep patience for the project maintainer to review and merge the PR
+   8. Keep patience for the project maintainer to review and merge it

 ```